Try Doing Nothing Or Enjoy 'Niksen' To Boost Your Creativity

 Apart from an unusual sounding word, the concept itself is not new to me.
 I love doing nothing.
 And mind you, it's not about being completely and constantly idle.
 It's about consciously allowing your brain not to do anything.

-You might listen to a podcast or your favourite book.
-Which are entirely amazing ways to spend your time on a walk.
+Even though those are entirely amazing ways to spend your time on a walk.
 But those activities demand certain brain power - our brain is still active.
 That means we don't give it an opportunity to simply be and wonder along the pathways of its neurons and neurotransmitters.

 This phenomenon is an insight - a sudden deep understanding of something.
 Many of us would experience something similar in a shower - when we allow our brain to do nothing, it comes up with ideas on its own.

-So next time you are about to press play on your TV set or radio - pause - and decide to allow the silence to show you its hidden treasures.
+So next time you are about to press play on your audiobook or radio - pause - and decide to allow the silence to show you its hidden treasures.
 And see if you come up with new creative ideas and if your brain feels more refreshed and rejuvenated following this experience.